nguyennguyetgiavy-da/olist-customer-dissatisfaction-analysis/README.md

 ## Project Overview

-A 5-page Power BI executive dashboard analyzing customer dissatisfaction on the Olist platform — built on order, delivery, seller, and review-level data to identify which operational factors most strongly associated with negative customer experiences.
+A 6-page Power BI executive dashboard analyzing customer dissatisfaction on the Olist platform — identifying platform-wide operational drivers of negative customer experiences and incorporates customer value segmentation to prioritize improvement initiatives toward the customers with the greatest business impact.

 ---

 ## Business Problem

 14.7% of orders on Olist receive a negative review (1–2★), yet the underlying drivers of dissatisfaction are not clearly understood.
-Without isolating which factors — delivery delays, specific sellers/categories, or regional logistics gaps — contribute most, improvement efforts risk being unfocused and low-impact.
+Moreover, improvement initiatives are often applied uniformly across the customer base without distinguishing high-value customer groups that may warrant greater investment.
+Without identifying both priority customer segments and the operational factors driving dissatisfaction, customer experience initiatives risk being unfocused and low-impact.

 ---

 ## Business Questions
+- Which customer segments should Olist prioritize for customer experience improvement?
 - What factors drive customer dissatisfaction?
 - How does delivery performance impact negative customer reviews?
 - How do seller performance and product quality influence customer satisfaction?